 Why is my computer stuck restarting?

-Before your computer restart, it may or may not display any message; and if it does, it could be any like the following ones:
+Before your computer restarts, it may or may not display any message; and if it does, it could be any of the following:

 - Failure configuring Windows updates, Reverting changes